Indoor plants provide so much more than a splash of green.

 Bird’s nest fern (Asplenium australasicum) is an Australian native species that is likely known for its indoor plant fame rather than being found on the east coast of Australia – all the way from Queensland to the bottom of New South Wales.

 While it’s not naturally found in South Australia, having it in a pot in your home isn’t problematic.
 If you’re done with the plant (e.g. it no longer matches your décor or has gotten too big for the space), please don’t dump it.
-As it’s not an Adelaide local, either gift it to a friend or pop it in the green bin, so it doesn’t complete with local native plants.
+As it’s not an Adelaide local, either gift it to a friend or pop it in the green bin, so it doesn’t compete with local native plants.

 To get started with a bird’s nest fern, you’ll need a pot double the size of your plant to re-pot it.
 Add some mulch to go around it, but not too close to the stem.
 It’ll need a good watering 1 to 2 times a week until the plant is growing well and looks like it is thriving.